zhouby-zjl/course-acn23a/README.md

 - 10.2 Oral presentation II

 ## List of papers to read in each week of the course:
 (Note that the following materials contained are only used for educational purposes.
-You can download the papers from this github website you are visiting)
+You can download the papers from this github website from **[this link](https://github.com/zhouby-zjl/course-acn23a)**)

 **Chapter 1:**
 - The design philosophy of the DARPA Internet protocols[C]//Symposium proceedings on Communi-cations architectures and protocols.
 1988: 106-114.